• About

 The Joe Biden administration is lifting its requirement that international travellers test negative for COVID-19 within a day before boarding a flight to the United States, ending one of the last remaining government mandates designed to contain the spread of the coronavirus.

-The Centers for Disease Control and Prevention announced Friday that the requirement will end early Sunday morning.
+The Centres for Disease Control and Prevention announced Friday that the requirement will end early Sunday morning.
 The health agency said it will continue to monitor the state of the pandemic and will reassess the need for a testing requirement if the situation changes.

 “This step is possible because of the progress we’ve made in our fight against COVID-19,” said the U.S. Health Secretary Xavier Becerra.

-REPORTERS AT LARGE had earlier reported that Nigerians travelling to the United Kingdom will no longer be required to show evidence of the COVID-19 test or proof of vaccination as a pre-condition for entering the country.
+REPORTERS AT LARGE had earlier reported that Nigerians travelling to the United Kingdom will no longer be required to show evidence of the COVID-19 test or proof of vaccination as a precondition for entering the country.
 This advisory is contained in the ‘Travel Abroad’ guide published on the UK government website.

 Airline and tourism groups have been pressing the administration for months to eliminate the testing requirement, saying it discourages people from booking international trips because they could be stranded overseas if they contract the virus on their trip.